chichiwang/tamsui/docs/README.md

 declare const NEW_CONFIG: boolean;
 ```

 Now `NEW_CONFIG` can be used in the project code.
-When building for development instances of `NEW_CONFIG` will be replaced with `false`, when building for production instances will be replaced with `true`.
+When building for development, instances of `NEW_CONFIG` will be replaced with `false`, when building for production instances will be replaced with `true`.

 **Note**: String values must be double-wrapped in quotes, since all config values are passed into the [DefinePlugin](https://webpack.js.org/plugins/define-plugin/#usage).
 This means that string values are treated as code fragments.
 Calling `JSON.stringify()` on string values will also preserve them as strings: